bytedance/lightseq/README.md

 ## Contact
-Check this [Blog](https://bytedance.feishu.cn/docs/doccnUJ5X9WWEdQxXwzbPJ581J0#) for more technical details of LightSeq.
 Join the lark group in the blog to reach us instantly (lark registration required).

 Any questions or suggestions, please feel free to contact us.